immerjs/immer/readme.md

  It is by default enabled.
  Use `setAutoFreeze(true / false)` to turn this feature on or off.

-## Using Immer on older JavaScript environments
+## Immer on older JavaScript environments?

 By default `produce` tries to use proxies for optimal performance.
 However, on older JavaScript engines `Proxy` is not available.
-For example, Microsoft Internet Explorer or React Native on Android.
+For example, when running Microsoft Internet Explorer or React Native on Android.
 In such cases Immer will fallback to an ES5 compatible implementation which works identical, but is a bit slower.
-However, if you want to slim down your bundle, you could only include the Proxy based implementation by importing from `immer/proxy`.

-An overview of the available builds:

-Immer exposes its functionality in 3 different ways:
-* `import produce from "immer"`, the default, ships with both the Proxy and ES5 compatible implementation, and picks at runtime the best matching one.
-This is the most convenient, but adds the most to the bundle size (~2KB)
-* `import produce from "immer/proxy"`: This build is optimized for modern browser, which support Proxies and other modern language features, and doesn't polyfill things like `Symbol`.
-Use this if you are targetting a modern environment only
-* `import produce from "immer/es5"`: Only bundle the ES5 compatible implementation (which of course also works for modern browsers)

 ## Pitfalls